12/08/2021 by Carney Sandoe Staff |

 The 90-minute training grows a search committee’s understanding of the biases most frequently occurring in hiring processes and leaves them better equipped to identify and interrupt the impact of bias on the search.
 To do this, consultants provide concrete examples of how biases are voiced and acted upon in searches, leading to rich conversations between members of the search committee.

 During the workshops, committee members frequently begin to identify the biases that they carry with them, a critical first step in shedding them.
 Additionally, committees develop shared commitments to the work, including navigating conversations with fellow committee members when bias appears to be present in the committee’s discussions and decisions.
 Following the session, participants receive a guide that keeps the material accessible to them throughout the search.
 Of course, they have the continued support of their search consultants throughout their work with CS&A.

-“The training is an opportunity for schools to increase their aperture on who a talented candidate might be,” says senior associate Seliat Dairo, “and they are better able to assess their community’s resources and growth edges to best support an incoming team member.”
+“The training is an opportunity for schools to increase their aperture on who a talented candidate might be,” says Consultant Seliat Dairo, “and they are better able to assess their community’s resources and growth edges to best support an incoming team member.”

 Putting Training into Action

 In addition to eliminating bias and creating a more inclusive hiring process, the effects of this training can be seen beyond its immediate value.